-You never have to wait to raise aspirations for pupils who have dyslexia… You can start today.
+Do not wait to aim high for dyslexic pupils… You can start today.
 This article features dyslexic role models who use their strengths to fly high.
 It can be used in newsletters, displays, and lessons.

-There’s also tips on dyslexia terminology (in case you worry about saying the wrong thing, or causing upset) and four dyslexic pro-footballers.
+There’s also tips on dyslexia terminology (in case you worry about saying the wrong thing) and four dyslexic pro-footballers.

 1. Lewis Hamilton, F1 Driver